 Efficiency is a cornerstone of resource stewardship.
 Generative AI and process automation can save valuable staff time at a low financial investment.
 Try using publicly available large language models (LLM) like ChatGPT, Claude, or Gemini for tasks like generating ideas, creating outlines, summarizing research, analyzing and comparing data, documenting workflows, etc.

 We are all prisoners of our own experience.
 Generative AI can serve as a thought partner to challenge your thinking and help you consider different points of view.
-As you develop decision support frameworks, education, and other resources, use AI to suggest alternate approaches, view the materials through the lenses of different audience segments, etc. Prompt the AI to be a skeptic, act as a competitor, point out inconsistencies, or debate the merits and drawbacks of your thinking.
+As you develop decision support frameworks, education materials, and other resources, use AI to suggest alternate approaches, view the materials through the lenses of different audience segments, etc. Prompt the AI to be a skeptic, act as a competitor, point out inconsistencies, or debate the merits and drawbacks of your thinking.

 For excellent guidance in using an LLM as a thought partner, check out Coursera’s Navigating Generative AI: A CEO Playbook.
 The three-hour course has completely changed how the Staffing Advisors team uses generative AI.

 To exert influence, you have to deliver information in the format your stakeholders find most useful, which varies across audiences.
-A book, white paper, and briefing could convey the same content, but the information loses value if the format doesn’t match the audience’s needs.
+A book, a white paper, and a briefing could convey the same content, but the information loses value if the format doesn’t match the audience’s needs.

 Think About Future Implications Now